cuongchau93/kirillvasiltsov.com/posts/contributing.md

 I got the amount of time that now was more or less the same as the English counterpart.
 Nice!

 I still needed to figure out how to separate counts of Latin and Japanese (or, to be precise both Han and Hiragana/Katakana) characters.
-This is where I remembered: there is a set of Unicode ranges for all kinds of writing systems that I saw in [Eloquent Javascript](https://eloquentjavascript.net/), an amazing book on Javascript by Marijn Haverbeke, the book which I used to learn Javascript!
+This is where I remembered.
+There is a set of Unicode ranges for all kinds of writing systems that I saw in [Eloquent Javascript](https://eloquentjavascript.net/), an amazing book on Javascript by Marijn Haverbeke, the book which I used to learn Javascript!
 It was a very interesting feeling to go back to it 2 years after.

 [Here's the set of Unicode ranges](https://eloquentjavascript.net/code/scripts.js) I used.
-I picked Han, Hiragana and Katakana ranges from it and wrote a function that puts characters of a string in a separate array.
+I picked Han, Hiragana and Katakana ranges from it and wrote a function that puts characters of a string into a separate array.

 Here's what the final version in [the pull request that I submitted](https://github.com/gatsbyjs/gatsby/pull/21312) looks like: